 Jacqueline Kennedy, MA, DIRECTOR, Manchester Family Child Development Center

-Beth Garofalo, MEd, ASSOCIATE DIRECTOR OF LEADERSHIP PROGRAMMING, Leadership Studies
+Beth Garofalo, MEd, ACADEMIC PROGRAMS MANAGER, Leadership Studies

-Sergio E. Rodriguez, MA, ASSISTANT DIRECTOR OF PROGRAMMING, Learning and Teaching
+Sergio E. Rodriguez, MA, ACADEMIC PROGRAMS MANAGER, Learning and Teaching

 Viviana Alexandrowicz, PhD

 Leslie Boozer, PhD

 Laura Deitrick, PhD

 Fred Galloway, EdD

 Cheryl Getz, EdD

 Zachary Green, PhD